-- a. it would not have an unacceptable detrimental impact on the landscape character; and, - b. it would not have an unacceptable impact on the biodiversity interest of an Area of Biodiversity Importance or, where negative impacts are unavoidable, they can be acceptably mitigated in accordance with a scheme to be agreed with the Environment Department; and, - c. it is demonstrated to the satisfaction of the Environment Department that the land does not or could not positively contribute to the commercial agricultural use of an Agriculture Priority Area or cannot practicably be used for commercial agriculture within an Agriculture Priority Area without unacceptable adverse environmental impacts; and, - d. it is demonstrated to the satisfaction of the Environment Department that it would not involve an unacceptable loss of established boundary features that contribute positively to the character of an area, unless the new or replacement boundary treatment makes an equal or enhanced positive contribution to the character of the area; and, - e. it would not adversely affect the reasonable amenities of neighbouring residents.
+- a. it would not have an unacceptable detrimental impact on the landscape character; and, - b. it would not have an unacceptable impact on the biodiversity interest of an Area of Biodiversity Importance or, where negative impacts are unavoidable, they can be acceptably mitigated in accordance with a scheme to be agreed with the Authority in accordance with Policy GP3: Areas of Biodiversity Importance; and, - c. it is demonstrated that the land cannot positively contribute to the commercial agricultural use of an Agriculture Priority Area or cannot practicably be used for commercial agriculture within an Agriculture Priority Area without unacceptable adverse environmental impacts; and, - d. it is demonstrated that it would not involve an unacceptable loss of established boundary features that contribute positively to the character of an area, unless the new or replacement boundary treatment makes an equal or enhanced positive contribution to the character of the area; and, e. it would not adversely affect the reasonable amenities of neighbouring residents.